autioch/movie-list/readme.md

 # Random fun facts
 1. Compilied application weights around 27kb - both styles and scripts.
-2. Application uses single external script besides building process.
+2. Application uses single library (extracted from the app) besides building process.
 3. There's no virtual dom.
 All optimizations are done by hand.